-- 1.2b(1).
-Proactively preparing for any adverse societal impacts and concerns may include conservation of natural resources and effective supply-network management processes, as appropriate.
-Nonprofit organizations should report, as appropriate, how they meet and surpass regulatory and legal requirements and standards that govern fundraising and lobbying. - 1.2b(2).
-Measures or indicators of ethical behavior might include the percentage of independent board members, measures of relationships with stockholder and non-stockholder constituencies, instances of ethical conduct or compliance breaches and responses to them, survey results showing workforce perceptions of organizational ethics, ethics hotline use, and results of ethics reviews and audits.
-Measures or indicators of ethical behavior might also include evidence that policies, workforce training, and monitoring systems are in place for conflicts of interest; protection and use of sensitive data, information, and knowledge generated through synthesizing and correlating these data; and proper use of funds.
+1.2b(1).
+Proactively preparing for any adverse societal impacts and concerns may include conservation of natural resources and effective supply network management PROCESSES, as appropriate.

+1.2b(2).
+MEASURES or INDICATORS of ethical behavior might include the percentage of independent board members, instances of ethical conduct or compliance breaches and responses to them, survey RESULTS showing WORKFORCE perceptions of organizational ethics, ethics hotline use, and RESULTS of ethics reviews and audits.
+MEASURES or INDICATORS of ethical behavior might also include evidence that policies, WORKFORCE training, and monitoring SYSTEMS are in place for conflicts of interest; protection and use of sensitive data, information, and KNOWLEDGE generated through synthesizing and correlating these data; and proper use of funds.
+Ethical performance can be compared with competitors,